 Acsplines The acsplines option approximates the data with a "natural smoothing spline".
 After the data are made monotonic in x (see smooth unique (p.
-81)), a curve is piecewise constructed from segments of cubic polynomials whose coefficients are found by the weighting the data points; the weights are taken from the third column in the data file.
-That default can be modified by the third entry in the using list, e.g., of fewer segments and thus is smoother; the limiting case is the single segment produced by a weighted linear least squares fit to all the data.
-The smoothing weight can be expressed in terms of errors as a statistical weight for a point divided by a "smoothing factor" for the curve so that (standard) errors in the file can be used as smoothing weights.
+90)), a curve is piecewise constructed from segments of cubic polynomials whose coefficients are found by fitting to the individual data points weighted by the value, if any, given in the third column of the using spec.
+The default is equivalent to